[Update: Want an even easier way to calculate reorder points quickly? Check out our dedicated reorder point calculator

 Are you trying to figure out the reorder point for your items?
 Well, instead of doing the math yourself, you can just plug some numbers into our reorder point calculator!

-The reorder point formula and how it’s calculated
+The reorder point formula and how to calculate it

 Your reorder point tells you the stock level at which you should place a new purchase order for more stock.
 In other words, it lets you know your lowest stock level before you should place a new order.

 (average daily unit sales x the lead time in days) + your safety stock = your reorder point

 This formula takes three things into account.
 The first is how fast the item is selling.
 The second is how long it takes to get more.
-And finally, it accounts for extra stock you should keep on hand, just in case.
-We’ll look at each of these variables in a little more detail below:
+And finally, it accounts for the extra stock you should keep on hand, just in case.
+To illustrate, we’ll look at each of these variables in a little more detail below:

 How do I figure out average daily unit sales?

-The average daily unit sales is the quantity of an item you sell every day.
-You would simply take the quantity of how much the item sells and divide it by a time period.
+The average daily unit sales is the quantity of an item you sell daily.
+So, in order to calculate this, you can take the amount of how much the item sells and divide it by a time period.

 For example, if you sold 500 basketballs in a month that had 31 days, your average daily unit sales would be 500/31 = 16.12 basketballs a day.
-You don’t have to round to an even number and it’s perfectly fine if you sell less than one unit a day.
+You don’t have to round to an even number, and selling less than one unit a day is perfectly fine.

 Another example: if you sold 10 basketballs in a 31-day month, your average daily unit sales would be 0.32 basketballs a day.

 How do I figure out lead time in days?

-The lead time is the amount of time in days that it takes from the time you order stock until the time it is delivered to you.
+The lead time is the amount of time in days that it takes from when you order stock to when it is delivered to you.